navveenb/lean-agentic-ai/lean-agentic-design-thinking/designing-with-cost.md

-# Day 14 – Designing with Cost as a First-Class Citizen
+# Designing with Cost as a First-Class Citizen
 *Architect for Efficiency, Don’t Just Monitor It Later*

 ---